ucphhpc/docker-migrid/doc/source/sections/getting-started/case-studies/rocky8.rst

     ps ax|grep sshd

-TODO: Install logcheck or similar
+TODO: Install logcheck or similar and postfix with authenticity adjustments

 Prepare LetsEncrypt certificates with the getssl tool::